 - Like most social media platforms, Instagram has moved to an algorithm to display user content; it doesn't show up chronological.
-Instead, Instagram has tended to promote content with better engagement higher up user's timelines. - Instagram is great for visual promotion.
+Instead, Instagram has tended to promote content with better engagement higher up user's timelines.
+The more a user engages with your content (likes, shares, comments, etc.), the more your content will appear in their feed and Stories.
+Engaging content is key to the success of your platform. - Instagram is great for visual promotion.
 When combined with the description field, your posts can be powerful in creating your message and building an interactive following. - Be mindful of the images you post because it is the image that will attract followers.
-Poor pictures will have people that follow you skip past you in their feed and not read the message in your description.
+Poor pictures (i.e. blurry or low-quality photos, graphics, photos with text-heavy content, posters, etc.) will have people that follow you skip past you in their feed and not read the message in your description